stuartelimu/stuartelimu.github.io/_posts/2023-01-30-kiswahili.md

 Welcome to Bloganuary!
 I am participating in a writing challenge hosted by Wordpress.
 Each day in January, I will publish a new article based on a prompt provided by the team at Wordpress.
 You can join the challenge [here](http://wordpress.com/bloganuary).

 <img class="rounded-1" width="100%" alt="Kiswahili" src="/assets/images/day-twenty-six.jpg">

-What language do you wish you could speak?

 I have had a chance to travel to Kenya, Tanzania and Burundi where you find the natives speak Kiswahili.
 I believe this is one of the languages I wish I could speak more fluently.